7 Job Interview Pitfalls To Avoid: Tips For A Successful Interview

 Recently, I had a client book a session because she was nervous about an upcoming round of behavioral interviews.
 When I asked how I could best support her, she suggested a mock interview.
 And that got me thinking about the common mistakes we all make when answering questions in an interview.

-The good news is, that with a little self-awareness and practice, you can learn to present yourself as the amazing, talented professional you are.
+The good news is, that with a little self-awareness and practice (and by following our interview tips here), you can learn to present yourself as the amazing, talented professional you are.

 And that brings me to the first common mistake…

 My client and I discussed what role she wanted me to play in the mock interview and the types of questions that would be asked.
 We spent about 2 ½ hours making sure she was prepared for the interviews.

 There’s a balance to be struck when practicing.
 Not enough practice, and you might walk in feeling anxious and need to stall for time while you come up with answers.
 Research says that when you practice enough (even if it’s in your mind and not the actual environment), you develop muscle memory you can call on during the actual event.
 Practice gives you time to problem-solve around any issues, like a gap in your résumé, a short stint at a company, or why you left a company.